OpenOCL/openocl.github.io/frontpage.md

 <div class="content-row-centered">
   <div class="content-right-double">
     <h4>Flying systems</h4>
-    <p>Optimization of flying systems, aircraft, and spacecraft flight trajectories, control of unmanned aerial vehicles.Have a look at the <a href="https://openawe.github.io">OpenAWE</a> project which is about optimization of flight trajectories for <em>airborne wind energy</em>.</p>
+    <p>Optimization of aircraft and spacecraft flight trajectories, control of unmanned aerial vehicles.
+Have a look at the <a href="https://openawe.github.io">OpenAWE</a> project which is about optimization of flight trajectories for <em>airborne wind energy</em>.</p>
   </div>
   <div class="content-left-single">
     <img src="/imgs/lemn.png">